-A charmingly festive flag cake with a delicious buttercream frosting.
+A charmingly festive recipe for flag cake with a delicious buttercream frosting.
 This patriotic cake will be the centerpiece of all your red, white and blue holidays.

 No matter what sparkly, spangly dessert you make, you won’t go wrong with this flag cake, a berry patriotic cake, firecracker cupcakes or a big batch of these edible eagles, either way you’re guaranteed to make a sweet impression.